zhihui-tian/eco/README.md

 - Satellite image: Dr. Zhao hipergator

 ## Code
+- truth_branford.py: way to generate label
+- run.py: a simple case to demonstrate how the pipeline works

+### temporal
-- preprocess_map.py: extract polk county by shapefile from the whole land use map and random sampling points
+- preprocess_map.py: extract Polk County by shapefile from the whole land use map and random sampling points
-- preprocess_label.py: preprocess the labels and split to train and validation
+- preprocess_label.py: preprocess the labels and split into training and validation
-- main.py: run the pipeline to train a model and use the trained model to predicte land use/ecosystem service map
+- main.py: run the pipeline to train a model and use the trained model to predict land use/ecosystem service map

 ## paper
 https://ieeexplore.ieee.org/abstract/document/10642804